Wednesday, 26 February 2020

 c) two simultaneous events with the same subject:

-The woman hurried after her dog, calling to him to come back.
+The woman hurried after her dog, calling him to come back.

 d) one event happening during another: